Edible and climate-adapted landscapes designed to improve wildlife habitat, food security, and water retention.

 Seeding

 Climate-adapted seeds require zero supplemental irrigation, which is very beneficial for our streams and aquifers.
-We sow cover crop and locally-adapted wildflower seeds, aligned with seasonal precipitation patterns.
+We sow cover crops and locally-adapted wildflower seeds, aligned with seasonal precipitation patterns.

 -